noobling/prof-comp/Minutes/Client Meetings/sprint_2_project_meeting.md

 [x] The interface to use the app should be simple to use and intuitive with minimal instructions needed.

-Client seemed happy with our progress on the app overall.
+Client seemed happy with our progress on the app overall and is looking forward to taking it into testing.

 ## Demonstrated app in its Current State
 [3:10]